-Strategy YES /NO "Forming associations in the Kingdom of Saudi Arabia is a right stipulated in the Saudi regulations, and whoever wishes to establish a civil association can work in accordance with the statutory procedures related to the establishment and formation of associations.
+Strategy YES /NO Formation "Forming associations in the Kingdom of Saudi Arabia is a right stipulated in the Saudi regulations, and whoever wishes to establish a civil association can work in accordance with the statutory procedures related to the establishment and formation of associations.
 The association is established and acquires legal status.
-The Kingdom of Saudi Arabia has also been keen to develop the non-profit sector and seeks to raise The contribution of the non-profit sector to the gross domestic product, including the formation and supervision of associations, and stimulating and developing the non-profit sector.
-Formation associations strategy There are many laws and regulations related to this matter, and the most prominent ones worth mentioning are the following: First: The Law of Associations and Civil Foundations issued pursuant to Royal Decree No. (M/8) dated 02/19/1437 AH.
+The Kingdom of Saudi Arabia has also been keen to develop the non-profit sector and seeks to raise The contribution of the non-profit sector to the gross domestic product, including the formation and supervision of associations, and stimulating and developing the non-profit sector. associations strategy are the following: First: The Law of Associations and Civil Foundations issued pursuant to Royal Decree No. (M/8) dated 02/19/1437 AH.
 It included several texts indicating permission for the formation of associations, and among these texts is what was stated in Article Three of the Law, which stipulates " In applying the provisions of this system, a civil society association is activity related to consumer protection, or any other civil activity that the Ministry considered to be any group with continuous organization for a specific or indefinite period, composed of persons of natural or legal status, or both, essentially non-profit, in order to achieve a purpose of charity or charity.